So, what makes a great B2B podcast?

 Get to Know Your Audience

-Generating any kind of return comes from meeting the needs of the people who fund and/or support the investment.
+Generating ROI comes from meeting the needs of the people who fund and/or support the investment.
 In the podcasting world, that means putting out content that uniquely fits the desires and personalities of those who have sought out your show — namely, your audience.
 Here's advice from Tom Webster, former SVP of Marketing and Strategy for Edison Research on keeping your listeners and viewers foremost in mind:

 "For every choice that you make and every decision, every aspect of content that you decide to put in or leave out of your show, really make it an audience-first decision and not a company-first decision, because people will smell that," Tom says.
 "That's not what people are looking for.
 So if you genuinely make audience-focused decisions, if everything is on the side of the audience, then you can do no wrong as far as I'm concerned.
 But that also means learning more about your audience.
 And I think it can be a dangerous thing for a company to start a podcast and not know enough about its audience before they really start going into it."